cygx/crow/spec.md

 ### Digest Responses

 Transfer of a CRC32 checksum is optional.
-The used algorithm is identified by its index in the request list, where a value of 0 corresponds to the dafault algorithm SHA-256.
+The used algorithm is identified by its index in the request list, where a value of 0 corresponds to the default algorithm SHA-256.

 ```
 data = <algorithm.1> <digest.?>